psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_base`

-Specifies the root of the Tomcat installation.
+Specifies the base directory for the Tomcat installation.

 #####`$class_name`

-Specifies the Java class name of the implementation to use.
+*Optional.* Specifies the Java class name of the implementation to use.
 Maps to the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Logging/Attributes) XML attribute.
-Defaults to '[name]' passed in the define.
+Default: the '[name]' passed in your define.

 #####`$parent_host`

-Specifies the virtual host ([Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes) XML element) the Valve should be nested beneath.
-If not specified, the Valve will be nested beneath the Engine under `$parent_service`.
+*Optional.* Specifies the virtual host ([Host XML element](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes)) the Valve should be nested beneath.
+Valid options: a string containing the `name` attribute of the Host.
+Default: `$parent_service`.

 #####`$parent_service`

-Specifies is the Service element this Valve should be nested beneath.
+*Optional.* Specifies is the Service element this Valve should be nested beneath.
 Defaults to 'Catalina'.
+Default: 'Catalina'.

 #####`$valve_ensure`

-Specifies whether to add or remove the component that will be inserted into the request processing pipeline for the associated Catalina container.
+*Optional.* Specifies whether to add or remove the component that will be inserted into the request processing pipeline for the associated Catalina container.
 Maps to the  [Valve](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Introduction) XML element.
-Valid values are 'true', 'false', 'present', or 'absent'.
-Defaults to 'present'.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Valve.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any additional attributes to add to the Valve.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies any attributes to remove from the Valve.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Valve.
+Valid options: a hash of 'attribute' => 'value' pairs.

 ####tomcat::instance

 #####`$catalina_home`

 Specifies the root of the Tomcat installation.
-Only affects the instance installation if `$install_from_source` is true.
+Only affects the instance installation if `$install_from_source` is set to 'true'.

 #####`$catalina_base`

 Specifies the base directory for the Tomcat installation.
-Only affects the instance installation if `$install_from_source` is true.
+Only affects the instance installation if `$install_from_source` is set to 'true'.

 #####`$install_from_source`